Although the F63 is Sole’s most affordable treadmill, you’d be hard pressed to guess it based on the impressive spec sheet this machine is sportin’.

 Overall, the F63 is equipped with a strong motor and plenty of workout options to keep you working.
 Impressive for a treadmill under $1000.

-Bluetooth speakers- the 2019 edition comes equipped with bluetooth speakers, giving you the option to listen to music from your phone through the treadmill.
+Bluetooth speakers- the newest edition comes equipped with bluetooth speakers, giving you the option to listen to music from your phone through the treadmill.
 This is a great feature.
 It surprises me that more home fitness machines aren’t including this.

 Data tracking- the F63 also allows you to connect with the free Sole app for workout data tracking.